ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 ## Creating an Object Storage instance
 {: #icos_ordering-obj}

-To create an Object Storage instance, see [Creating a new service instance](/docs/services/cloud-object-storage/basics?topic=cloud-object-storage-provision#provision-instance).
+To create an Object Storage instance, see [Creating a new service instance](/docs/cloud-object-storage/basics?topic=cloud-object-storage-provision#provision-instance).
 Follow the steps and return to this section to continue with the following tasks.

 ## Creating a bucket
 {: #icos_ordering-bucket}

-To create a bucket, see [Create some buckets to store your data](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started#gs-create-buckets).
+To create a bucket, see [Create some buckets to store your data](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started#gs-create-buckets).
 Follow the steps and return to this section to continue with the following tasks.

 ## Creating service credentials
 {: #icos_ordering-service-cred}

-To create service credentials, including HMAC credentials, see [Service credentials](/docs/services/cloud-object-storage/hmac?topic=cloud-object-storage-service-credentials#using-hmac-credentials).
+To create service credentials, see [Service credentials](/docs/cloud-object-storage/hmac?topic=cloud-object-storage-service-credentials).
 Follow the steps and return to this section to continue with the following tasks.

 ## Adding a scale-out repository
 {: #icos_ordering-scale-repo}